atusan/machine-learning-challenge/README.md

 * model_2, RandomForestClassifier with number of estimators = 200
   - score result = 0.898
   - GirdSearchCV = 0.894

 The comparison shows RandomForestClassifier model works slightly better than SVC model for this project

 ## Needs of this project

-- data processing/cleaning
-- writeup/reporting

-## Needs of this project